Anita1181/hypoxia-gene-signature/README.md

 - Samples are split using `StratifiedGroupKFold`, grouped by cell line, so paired samples are never separated across train/test.
-- Differential expression (gene selection) is recomputed *independently within each training fold*, using only that fold's training cell lines — never the held-out test cell lines.
+- Differential expression (gene selection) is recomputed *independently within each training fold*, using only that fold's training cell lines, and never the held-out test cell lines.

-**All other analyses in this repository (feature importance, ROC curve, top-gene plots) were performed using the original `classifier_top_genes.py` pipeline and predate this correction.** They are kept as-is for transparency, but the headline performance numbers below come from the corrected, leakage-free pipeline.
+All other analyses in this repository (feature importance, ROC curve, top-gene plots) were performed using the original `classifier_top_genes.py` pipeline and predate this correction.
+They are kept as-is for transparency, but the headline performance numbers below come from the corrected, leakage-free pipeline.

 ### Leaky vs. Fixed Methodology (TOP_N = 20, held constant for fair comparison)